HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

 *	Use appropriate constructs and clauses on either programming model to offload compute regions to the GPU device.
 *	Select and map regions of a code into a target device.
 *	Identify and assess the differences and similarities between the OpenACC and OpenMP offload features.
-*	Convert an OpenACC to OpenMP offloading using `clacc` compiler platform.
+*	Get some highlights of the OpenACC-to-OpenMP translation using the `Clacc` compiler platform.

 # Introduction